kubernetes/ingress-nginx/docs/troubleshooting.md

 ```

 ## Create a test pod as root
-(Note, this may be restricted by PodSecurityPolicy, PodSecurityAdmission/Standards, OPA Gatekeeper, etc. in which case you will need to do the appropriate workaround for testing, e.g. deploy in a new namespace without the restrictions.)
+(Note, this may be restricted by PodSecurityAdmission/Standards, OPA Gatekeeper, etc. in which case you will need to do the appropriate workaround for testing, e.g. deploy in a new namespace without the restrictions.)
 To test further you may want to install additional utilities, etc.  Modify the pod yaml by:
 * changing runAsUser from 101 to 0
 * removing the "drop..ALL" section from the capabilities.